Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 I think she was volunteering in a homeless shelter or something.

-She says, I'm in a homeless shelter at the moment, and most here are right wing.
+She says, I'm in a homeless shelter at the moment, and most here are right-wing.

-Left wing values, that's an oxymoron, isn't it?
+That's an oxymoron, isn't it?

 What values?